killdiotxx/EmailKeywordScanner/README.md

 - Searches for keywords to extract specific information
 - Prints the extracted information
 - Automatically detects and processes new emails from the same sender

+## Contribution
+Contributions are welcome!
+If you would like to enhance the functionality of the Email Keyword Scanner or fix any issues, feel free to submit a pull request.